TomEphraimPerez/newdv/README.md

 ## **Thomas**
 * Participated in group meetings to discuss structure and logic of distance vector program
 * Consistently check in with group members to identify and discuss checkpoints, progress, and troubleshooting
-* Worked with Randy to build existing `Server.java` and `Client.jav`a from previous project to fit current requirements of Project 2
+* Worked with Randy to build existing `Server.java` and `Client.java` from previous project to fit current requirements of Project 2
 * Contributed on `server -t <topology-file-name> -i <routing-update-interval>` command:
    * Responsible for parsing arguments inputted by user in terminal
    * Added throw/catch exceptions in command menu